chargebyte/chargebyte-docs/docs/source/development.rst

 ==============================

 Cross-compilation is the fastest and most convenient way to test your own modules directly on the target system during development.
-The cross-compiled project can then either be transferred directly via FTP to the charge controller or integrated into a firmware image and installed on the target using the `rauc` command.
+The cross-compiled project can then either be transferred directly via SFTP to the charge controller or integrated into a firmware image and installed on the target using the `rauc` command.

 The following steps describe how to cross-compile a module for the Charge SOM platform.